mskalandunas/Architecture/topics/edu/system_design/index.md

 - Productivity app

 #### Advantages
-- Fewer network calls to BE because most code and all of the UI reside on the user's device
+- Fewer network calls to BE because most code and all of the UI reside on the user's device (minimizes network latency)
+- Data control is out of the user's hands
 - Single app download with occasional updates available
 - less money on servers

 #### Disadvantages
 - Architectural severely limits app scope
-- Code still could be reverse engineered
+- Business logic still could be reverse engineered

 ### Three Tier Applications